csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 ### Position in your PostCSS plugins list

-[PostCSS Preset Env] only contains polyfills and fallbacks for standard CSS features.
-[PostCSS Preset Env] is unable to handle non-standard features and syntactic sugar.
+[PostCSS Preset Env] only contains polyfills and fallbacks for standard CSS features and is unable to handle non-standard features and syntactic sugar.

 If you also have PostCSS plugins for non-standard features and syntactic sugar,
-you should place these first in the PostCSS config list.
+you should place these first in the PostCSS plugins list.

 ```js
 module.exports = {